idfive/Developer-Documentation/docs/general/ticketing/acquia_ra.md

 # Acquia RA Ticketing

-In general, some clients on acquia require assistance with acquias automated ticketing process.
+In general, some clients on acquia require assistance with acquia's automated ticketing process.
 The RA ticketing on acquia only targets security updates, and will only be run automatically for contrib modules/core at current major version of that installed.
 If you need to update "non security policy" versions, or if you need to go up major versions, manual update is required.

 ## If client support ticketing controlled via Trello